Volvo PV51: PV53-56

 In the autumn of 1938 the PV51-52 was replaced by the PV53-56.
-These cars had a new front end, modified suspension and steering, uprated interior and dashboard.
+These cars had a new front end with a wedge-shaped grille, modified suspension and steering, uprated interior and dashboard.
+The types 53 and 55 received a cover with a spare wheel pressing rather than the full boot and floor mounted spare of the PV54 and 56 (and PV51/52 Special).

-After the outbreak of the Second World War production continued, to provide transportation to the Swedish Armed Forces and other official functions.
-Most of these war time cars had a wood gas generator mounted on a trailer behind the car, since the engine had been converted to run on this domestic fuel.
+After the outbreak of the Second World War production continued, mainly to provide transportation to the Swedish Armed Forces and for other official functions.
+Most of these war time cars had a wood gas generator mounted on a trailer behind the car, since the engine had been converted to run on this domestically sourced fuel.
+Thus equipped, power output dropped to around 50 PS.